-4. Dublin Docklands SDZ
+2. Dublin Docklands SDZ

 One of the objectives set by the NAMA Board is to facilitate the delivery of grade A office accommodation in the Dublin Docklands SDZ where NAMA has continued to make significant progress in facilitating the delivery of commercial office space and residential units.
-On completion these projects will deliver 4.2 million square feet of commercial space and 2,183 residential units across 15 original NAMA-related sites.
-Less than 25% of NAMA's interest in the Dublin Docklands remains under construction, with the other 75% contracted, completed or sold.
-While delivery of these projects has been impacted by the Covid-19 pandemic every effort will be made to mitigate the impact using measures within NAMA's control.
+On completion, these projects will deliver 4.2 million square feet of commercial space and 2,183 residential units across 15 original NAMA-related sites.
+Just short of 14% of NAMA's interest in the Dublin Docklands remains under construction, while the remaining interest has either reached completion of construction or the projects are fully complete and sold.
+While delivery of these projects has been impacted by the Covid-19 pandemic, every effort will be made to mitigate the impact using measures within NAMA's control.

-5. Residential Delivery
+3. Residential Delivery

-In total, NAMA has facilitated the delivery of in excess of 17,709 residential units to date since the start of 2014: some 12,035 units were delivered directly through NAMA funding and it is estimated that in excess of 5,674 units have been delivered on sites which have been sold by NAMA debtors and receivers or where the associated loans have been sold or refinanced.
-Another 8,258 units are either currently under construction or have secured planning permission.
-In addition, sites with a delivery capacity of over 8,517 units are either in the planning system, a planning application is in preparation or are subject to pre-planning consultations.
-NAMA is also funding preplanning and feasibility work on other sites under the control of NAMA debtors and receivers which are estimated to have a delivery capacity of 10,708 units.
+In total, NAMA has facilitated the delivery of in excess of 19,363 residential units to date since the start of 2014: some 12,676 units were delivered directly through NAMA funding and it is estimated that in excess of 6,687 units have been delivered on sites which have been sold by NAMA debtors and receivers or where the associated loans have been sold or refinanced.
+Another 6,300 units are either currently under construction or have secured planning permission.
+In addition, sites with a delivery capacity of over 7,779 units are either in the planning system, a planning application is in preparation or are subject to pre-planning consultations.
+NAMA is also funding preplanning and feasibility work on other sites under the control of NAMA debtors and receivers which are estimated to have a delivery capacity of 8,916 units.

-6. Poolbeg West SDZ
+4. Poolbeg West SDZ